-The Library’s online resources provide a wealth of information for investors, consumers, and small business.
+The Library’s online resources provide a wealth of information for investors, consumers, and small businesses, plus language learning, career development, and news sources.
 Learn how to access this information in the Library or at home.

-Learn how to find and use military records in your family history research.
+Learn to find and use census records in your genealogy research.